shwetankgit/IITR_Thesis_Template/README.md

 2. Open **Overleaf**
 3. Click **New Project → Upload Project**
 4. Upload all files
+5. Ensure to change the compiler to **XeLaTeX**.
+Goto setting -> Complier -> XeLaTex
-5. Start editing as per your need.
+6. Start editing as per your need.

 ---